Bob Cain: Biography

 On August 19, 1951, St. Louis Browns owner Bill Veeck put the 3 foot, 7 inch Eddie Gaedel into the game with instructions to hold his bat on his shoulder and not swing.
 Cain later recalled: "I went out to the mound to start to pitch the bottom half of the first and as I was warming up, Eddie went over and got these little bats.
 We couldn't understand what was going on."
 In his crouch, Gaedel reportedly had a strike zone of 11/2 inches.
 Detroit catcher, Bob Swift, advised Cain to "keep it low."
 According to observers, Cain was laughing so hard at the prospect of pitching to Gaedel that "he's practically falling off the mound with each pitch."
 Cain proceeded to walk Gaedel on four straight pitches, all high.

-Cain pitched five seasons in the major leagues with the Chicago White Sox (1949–1951), Detroit Tigers (1951), and St. Louis Browns (1952–1953), also appearing as a pinch-hitter in one game for the White Sox in 1954.
+Cain pitched six seasons in the major leagues with the Chicago White Sox (1949–1951, 1954), Detroit Tigers (1951), and St. Louis Browns (1952–1953), also appearing as a pinch-runner in one game for the White Sox in 1954.
 Cain played in 150 major league games, with 140 appearances as a pitcher, for 628 innings, with a career record of 37–44 and an earned run average of 4.50.

 After leaving baseball, Cain lived in Euclid, Ohio, for the last 40 years of his life, and died of cancer in Cleveland at age 72.